RichardHowells/PYTHONA-Challenges/Module05Lab/Lab03.md

 ## Lab03 Wireframe design

-> The default in FireBrand's teams installation is for students NOT to be able to share screens.
+> The default in Firebrand's teams installation is for students NOT to be able to share screens.
 In case she/he forgets ask your instructor to make you all `presenters`.
 (In the people view, right click and choose `make presenter`)

 Working in teams sketch out a user interface design for a Product Selling application